ror-community/ror-site/content/events/2019-05-23-ror-community-call.md

 duration = ""
 location = "Online"
 recorded = "Yes"
-description = "In this ROR Community Advisory Group meeting, we give updates on product development, GRID import, and implementation in Dryad and DataCite Fabrica.
-In our outreach report, we list our upcoming outreach activities at several conferences and share a draft of a statement of support for ROR.
-Finally, we share a draft of ROR data curation policies and discuss working group coordination." website = "" reglink = ""
+description = "The bi-monthly ROR Community Advisory Group meeting includes updates from the ROR team, opportunities for feedback on ROR processes and policies, updates from ROR adopters, and more.
+The May 2019 meeting includes updates on ROR product development, GRID import, ROR implementation in Dryad and in DataCite Fabrica, upcoming outreach activities, and working group coordination.
+Feedback is requested on a draft statement of support for ROR and a draft of ROR curation policies." website = "" reglink = ""
 +++